OUR CURRENT MISSION

 • AA and NA 12-step groups (Rectory) the Chelsea Mornings group (AA) and the Solutions Group (NA) meet in the Rectory.
 Chelsea Mornings just celebrated their first anniversary of meeting six mornings a week in the Rectory and the Solutions Group meets once a week in the Rectory.

-• Girls Scouts of America (Rectory) Two Girl Scout Troops have used the Rectory as their meeting space for several years and have renewed their lease for this coming year.
+• Girls Scouts of America (Rectory) Two Girl Scout Troops have used the Rectory as their meeting space for several years.

 • Pictorial Photographers of America (Rectory) has met in the Rectory for years.
 They are the oldest photographic club in the United States.